inthefabric/RexConnect/README.md

 ```

 #### Markdown
-The console output was designed to "play nicely" with the "C" language formatting for GitHub Markdown.
+The console output was designed to play nicely with GitHub's formatting of the C language.
 Start code blocks with...
 <pre>```c</pre>
 ...to take advantage of the syntax highlighting.